nextcloud/multibucket_migrate/README.md

 Allow moving users between buckets in a multibucket setup.

-⚠ This app has only been minimally tested, backups are strongly recommended ⚠
+⚠ Because this app modifies filesystem internals, backups are strongly recommended ⚠

 ## Usage